Jonathan Skrmetti: State of Tennessee v. 3M et al.

-Kids and Social Media
+Children and social media

-Instagram and TikTok Investigations
+Instagram, Meta, and TikTok

-AG Slatery's office had attempted to specifically investigate Instagram back in 2021 and TikTok in 2022.
+Attorney General Herbert Slatery's office had attempted to specifically investigate Instagram in 2021 and TikTok in 2022.
 Skrmetti, as Chief Deputy Attorney General, argued against the then-planned Instagram for kids only, stating that the platform would be a means of having children become accustomed to social media when they are "psychologically vulnerable."

-Skrmetti filed a lawsuit against Meta, the parent company of Instagram in 2024.
-The lawsuit alleges that Meta knew the Instagram platform was harming children, causing depression and anxiety, hyperactivity, lack of sleep, and other serious mental health harms.
-The lawsuit, led by Tennessee, included dozens of U.S. states, and was filed in coordination with the federal lawsuit filed in California.
-It was a bi-partisan investigation and legal action.
+Skrmetti filed a bipartisan lawsuit against Meta, the parent company of Instagram, in 2024.
+The lawsuit alleges that Meta knew Instagram was harming children, causing depression and anxiety, hyperactivity, lack of sleep, and other serious mental health harms.
+The lawsuit, led by Tennessee, included dozens of U.S. states and was filed in coordination with a federal lawsuit filed in California.
+The seven-week trial opened in July 2026.

+Roblox

+On December 18, 2025, Skrmetti sued multiplayer game creation platform Roblox for misleading parents and guardians about child safety, saying that "Roblox is the digital equivalent of a creepy cargo van lingering at the edge of a playground".

 Social issues

 Opposing changes to Title IX

-Shortly after being sworn into office, AG Skrmetti issued a letter to the US Department of Education in opposition to adding "gender identity" to the wording of Title IX.
+Shortly after being sworn into office, Skrmetti issued a letter to the US Department of Education in opposition to adding "gender identity" to the wording of Title IX.

-In January 2023, he filed a brief in support of a 2022 injunction against a sports competition under West Virginia's 2021 "Save Women's Sports Act" preventing transgender students from participating in athletics on teams of "the opposite biological sex".
-The focus of the WV law is on trans women athletes, claiming that their assigned gender at birth provides them an unfair advantage thus undoing the very protections established by Title IX.
+In January 2023, Skrmetti filed a brief in support of a 2022 injunction against a sports competition under West Virginia's 2021 "Save Women's Sports Act" preventing transgender students from participating in athletics on teams of "the opposite biological sex".
+The focus of the WV law is on trans women athletes, claiming that their assigned gender at birth provides them an unfair advantage and thus undoes the protections established by Title IX.

 Friends of George's v.
 State of Tennessee

-In March 2023, the LGBTQIA theatre company Friends of George's filed lawsuits against the State of Tennessee, AG Skrmetti, and Shelby County DA Steve Mulroy.
+In March 2023, the LGBTQIA theater company Friends of George's filed lawsuits against the State of Tennessee, Skrmetti, and Shelby County District Attorney Steve Mulroy.
 The suits argued that the vague language of a new state law restricting public drag performances (defining drag performers as cabaret and likening drag shows to strip clubs) made it impossible to know what activity exactly it intended to curtail, especially in how the state law might be infringing on First Amendment protected speech.
-When Judge Thomas Parker ruled on June 2, 2023, that the law did violate Constitutionally protected speech, he pointed out that it was "substantially overbroad" despite the State's argument that the law would only apply to "expressive content that is harmful to a reasonable 17-year-old".
+When Judge Thomas Parker ruled on June 2, 2023, that the law did violate constitutionally protected speech, he pointed out that it was "substantially overbroad" despite the state's argument that the law would only apply to "expressive content that is harmful to a reasonable 17-year-old".

 Skrmetti had been a named defendant in the suit, and joined filings before Judge Parker reached his decision: a motion to dismiss the case due to failure to state a claim and a motion to dismiss due to lack of jurisdiction.
-Both of these motions were granted as Skrmetti was determined to be acting in his role as AG.
-Skremtti has filed a Notice of Appeal of Judge Parker's decision, pointing out that the same language Parker found to be vague is present throughout the Tennessee Code.
+Both of these motions were granted as Skrmetti was determined to be acting in his role as attorney general.
+Skremtti appealed Parker's decision, arguing that the same language Parker found to be vague was present throughout the Tennessee Code.